 One problem with the first EF lenses with IS was that the system saw a panning movement as camera shake and tried to overcome it.
 This caused the viewfinder image to jump about, making it difficult to see and frame the subject accurately.

-On more recent IS lenses, you have the option of two or three IS modes, as follows:
+On modern IS lenses, you have the option of two or three IS modes, as follows:

 Mode 1 (standard): When IS Mode 1 is selected on a stabilised lens, the IS system works in the same way as the original system and will correct both pitch and yaw movements.
 It is the best mode to use when you're photographing static subjects.